-- The EAP section of the O&M Manual should be expanded as described in Section 3.2. - Cover the exposed geotextile on the right embankment with seeded topsoil to protect it from degradation.
+Previously Identified Deficiency Resolution or Current Condition The EAP section of the O&M Manual should be expanded as described in Section 3.2.
+The EAP section of the O&M Manual has been expanded as recommended.
+A small area of geotextile on the right embankment is exposed.
+The exposed geotextile has been covered with either seeded topsoil or gravel.